top of page

 Two siblings run away to the Metropolitan Museum of Art and stumble into an art mystery involving an angel statue.
 A classic, thoughtful mystery written for Upper Elementary readers

-Thanks for stopping by!
-May your shelves be full, your stories clean, and your day sprinkled with a little magic!
+Thanks for stopping by.
+May your shelves be full, your stories clean, and your day sprinkled with a little mystery.

 Comments